 Ford was indeed English, born as Ford Hermann Hueffer in 1873.
-He spent much of his life outside Britain – particularly in America but also in Germany recovering from mental illness and in France where he died in 1939.
+He spent much of his life outside Britain – particularly in America.
+However, he also spent time in Germany recovering from mental illness and in France where he died in 1939.
 He was thus spared the horrors of seeing another World War.
 The first had affected him badly – he served at the Somme and suffered shell-shock as a result.
 In 1919 he changed his name in an attempt to wipe out his German ancestry.

-Great Trade Route, published in 1937, describes, as I understand it, a round trip by Ford from the Italian Ligurian coast to Memphis.
-Ford devotes a large section to his travels in America and it may have been the description of the Eastern States that appealed to Hugh.
+Great Trade Route was published in 1937.
+As I understand it, the book describes a round trip from the Italian Ligurian coast to Memphis.
+Ford devotes a large section to his travels in America.
+So, it may have been the description of the Eastern States that appealed to Hugh.
 Ford’s mention of New Jersey describes it as ‘this Cinderella State’.
 From childhood, he had been fascinated in Columbus, hence the starting point.
 His plan was to travel overland to Antwerp, by sea to New York, then to Memphis.
-Via the Mississippi, he would then visit the Atlantic Islands and then sail back to the Mediterranean.
+Via the Mississippi, he would then visit the Atlantic Islands and sail back to the Mediterranean.
 Ford describes the Great Trade Route as being from China to the Isles of Scillies.
 Sometimes, his geography lacks accuracy but, as he travels, he lingers.

 By 1924, Hugh and his mother and siblings had had a taste of life in America but were living back in Scotland.
 This was the year of the British Empire Exhibition mentioned in The Long Weekend.
 Jim attended this on a trip from her West Kirby school.
-Her souvenir, a small autograph book two inches wide, is bound in red leather and embossed in gold with ‘WEMBLEY 1924’.
-Its pages are filled with signatures she collected on the day.
-Whether these were from stall-holders or members of the public, she was clearly drawn to the world of travel at that early stage, as the wide collection of nationalities bears witness.
+Her souvenir autograph book is two inches wide, bound in red leather and embossed in gold with ‘WEMBLEY 1924’.
+Its pages are filled with signatures she collected on the day, whether from stall-holders or members of the public.
+Jim was clearly drawn to the world of travel at that early stage, as the wide collection of nationalities bears witness.

 The 1926 General Strike has a paragraph mentioning volunteers working at Liverpool Docks.
 The Wall Street collapse of 1929 had an adverse effect on employment figures in Britain as well as in the US but the housing boom increased standards of living.
 So the Britain which Jim had seen change as she grew up and the one to which Hugh was returning were very different from the one into which they were born.
 Labour-saving devices came in and people developed leisure activities.

-For women, as skirts and hairstyles became shorter, they exercised more freedom in going out without a chaperone, dancing and smoking.
+For women, as skirts and hairstyles became shorter, dancing and smoking became the norm.
+They could also exercise more freedom to go out without a chaperone.
 Marriage was their aim but in its absence, women took up music, art, a job or university.
 The increase in women’s rights led to their emancipation in 1928 so Jim never had to wait for the vote.
 This was the year the Whyte family emigrated.
 It would have come as a shock to witness the economic collapse of 1930 but this time there was no turning back.

 Jim was nearing the end of her teacher-training and her reference from the Principal, Miss Monk, praises her courage in the face of a trying year.
 Much of the investment income ended when her father died and Jim felt that she must help to support her mother and siblings.
 She went back home following the end of her course and taught at a Liverpool school.